Ellen Ripley: In Alien: Isolation (2014)

 In 2014, Weaver reprised her role as Ripley for the first time in 17 years for a voice cameo in the video game Alien: Isolation, centered on Ripley's daughter Amanda, and more extensively in its two DLCs set during the events of Alien.
 This game, set 15 years after the events of Alien and 42 years before the events of Aliens, features Ripley's daughter Amanda.
 Amanda was originally introduced in the extended version of Aliens, when Ripley learns that during her 57-years long stasis, Amanda grew up, married, and died.
 In the game, Amanda investigates potential clues regarding her mother's disappearance, and goes to the space station Sevastopol in hope to find answers.
 Near the end of the game, Amanda ultimately finds a vocal message from her mother (voiced by Weaver), who added a personal message to the Nostromo's final log entry at the end of Alien addressed to Amanda, in which Ripley explains the true nature of the disappearance of the Nostromo, tells her she loves her, and hopes that she will get to hear this someday.

 Weaver also reprises her role more extensively alongside several other original cast members in the game's two DLCs, set during the events of Alien.
 Ripley is joined by Dallas (Tom Skerritt), Lambert (Veronica Cartwright), Brett (Harry Dean Stanton), Parker (Yaphet Kotto) and Ash (Ian Holm, likeness only), allowing the player to play through two iconic scenes from the film.
 With the Nostromo Edition pre-order, the "Crew Expendable" bonus content allows gamers to play as one of the surviving crew members just after Brett's demise to entice the Alien to the ship's airlock.
 In the "Last Survivor", Ripley initiates the self-destruct sequence before escaping on the Narcissus.

+Animated

-In Alien: Isolation – The Digital Series (2019)
+In Alien: Isolation (2019)

-In Alien: Isolation – The Digital Series, Ripley was voiced by Andrea Deck in voiceovers for Ripley's final moments to her daughter.
+In the web animated series Alien: Isolation, Ripley was voiced by Andrea Deck in voiceovers for Ripley's final moments to her daughter.